BruceEckel/RethinkingObjects/README.md

 ```
 In either case, follow the instructions at the given URL.
 - You might need to reboot the computer.
 Note that if you have Windows updates pending you might have to reboot more than once before WSL is enabled.
-- Open an Ubuntu shell from the Windows terminal.
+- Open an Ubuntu shell from the Windows terminal and follow the instructions to set up a username and password.
 - At this writing, the default Python installed with Ubuntu 22.04.1 is version 3.10.6.
 To run Pants, you will need to add Python 3.9, described in the next section.

 ## Installing Additional Python Interpreters